v-shenoy/advent-of-code-2022/README.md

 # Testing all sample inputs
 $ cargo test
 # Testing sample input for particular day
-$ cargo test day_XX
+$ cargo test XX
 ```

 ### Benchmarks

-> Note: This requires features from the unstable release chain, which can be installed using
+> Note: This requires features from the unstable release chain, which can be installed using -
 > ```shell
 > $ rustup install nightly
 > ```

 Once nightly rust has been installed